kamangir/vancouver-watching/README.md

 # Vancouver Watching (`vanwatch`) 🌈

-`vanwatch` 🌈 discovers and ingests images from traffic cameras in an area and then runs [YOLOv5 🚀](https://github.com/kamangir/yolov5) and other vision algo to extract information about urban activity at scale.
+`vanwatch` 🌈 discovers and ingests images from traffic cameras in an area and then runs [YOLO 🚀](https://github.com/ultralytics/ultralytics) and other vision algo to extract information about urban activity at scale.

 ## install